Pune police arrest man who raped woman inside bus in Swargate bus station

 The relative later informed the police about Gade's whereabouts, the police said.

+The accused, Dat, was apprehended from a paddy field following an extensive search operation with the help of drones and sniffer dogs around midnight in Shirur tehsil.

-“The police, with the help of a dog squad apprehended him.
-He will produced in the court today," a police official said.
+“The police, with the help of a dog squad and drones apprehended him from a paddy field," a police official said.

+Pune police have said a ligature mark was found on the accused's neck, raising suspicion that he might have attempted suicide.

+A senior police officer said, "Gade was brought to Pune by 2 am.
+He was sent for a medical examination and formally arrested.
+The accused will be produced in court later in the day."

 On Thursday, the Pune police had announced a reward of ₹1 lakh for any information leading to the arrest of 37-year-old Dattatray Gade.